Pankarinko/blog/content/blog/uart.md

 ## UART

 First off, it really wasnt't that easy to find material on UART.
-I made everything using [this blog](https://www.lammertbies.nl/comm/info/serial-uart) and [this data sheet](http://byterunner.com/16550.html).
+I made everything using [this blog](https://www.lammertbies.nl/comm/info/serial-uart).
 Here I will summerize, which parts of these I needed.

 ### Why do I use UART?
 For programming an operating system, I need to be able to communicate with it.
 For that, I need some form of output.
 Without output it is really hard to debug anything, so I dealt with this problem first.
 UART is a protocol for communication between devices.
 Since I use QEMU as my RISCV emulator and QEMU already supports UART, I just use UART as well.
 Besides, UART is less complicated to implement than other communication protocols.

 ### What I did
-UART operates with the 8 registers, found in this table:
+UART operates with the 8 registers, found in this table ([source](https://www.lammertbies.nl/comm/info/serial-uart)):

 | Address   | Read     | Write      |
 |:----------|:---------|:-----------|